 If this has happened to you, you may be able to amend your tax returns.
-Doing so can ensure you’re paying the right amount in taxes—and getting your maximum refund in return.
+Doing so can ensure you’re paying the right amount in taxes—and getting your maximum refund in your amended tax return.

-The good news is you can amend past tax returns after they have been accepted and processed.
+The good news is you can file an amended return after they have been accepted and processed.

-But how far back can you amend taxes, and what tax mistakes qualify?
+But how far back can you amend taxes after their due date, and what tax mistakes qualify?

 Keep reading for answers to these questions and more!